misodope/misodope/README.md

 ## About Me

 I'm Jerry Chen, a software engineer that dabbles in content creation.
-At heart, I'm a true nerd, passionate about improving my craft and sharing my experiences with others.
+At heart, I'm a true nerd, passionate about improving my craft and sharing my experiences with others!

 ## Connect with Me